This page is a retrospective look at the previous academic year for Moss Hall Infant School.

 Pupil Premium Spending:

 Our pupil premium money has been used to provide a range of additional support for our children and these interventions, along with quality first teaching, are having a positive impact on children’s attainment and self-belief.
 Through targeted interventions we are working hard to eliminate barriers to learning and progress.
 One of our Key Priorities in our School Improvement Plan is to ensure that all groups of pupils make good progress in order to reach at least age related expectations as they move through the school.

 How will the school measure the impact of the Pupil Premium?

-To monitor progress and attainment our termly cycle of data collection will be used to enable the early identification of need, support and appropriate intervention.
-Pupil Progress Review meetings take place every term and include two members of Senior Management, teachers and TA's.
+To monitor progress and attainment, our termly cycle of assessment review is used to enable the early identification of need, support and appropriate intervention.
+Pupil Progress Review meetings take place every term and include two members of Senior Leadership , teachers and TAs.

 Every term the school will review the impact of actions taken and will plan for how the funding will be specifically allocated over the following one.
 When selecting children for Pupil Premium targeted groups, the school will look at all pupils across the school.
 There are some pupils who are not eligible for Pupil Premium who will benefit from these groups if their needs are similar and we believe progress can be made towards individual targets.

-Pupil Premium Funding and the impact of this is a regular item on the Governor’s Resources and Premises Committee agenda.
+Pupil Premium Funding and the impact of this is a regular item on the Governor’s Curriculum, Pupils and Achievement agenda.

 Designated staff member in charge: Head of School